dwtaylornz/hevctranscode/README.md

 - a GPU that is supported :)

 ### usage
-- Download and place ffmpeg tools in same folder as script
+- Download and place ffmpeg tools in same folder as script (windows - reccommend full gpl nightly build. https://github.com/BtbN/FFmpeg-Builds/releases)
 - Update variables.ps1 with your settings
 - Run hevc_transcode.ps1 in powershell